Kilo-Org/docs/blog-posts/why-mcps-are-the-missing-piece.md

 ![alt text](../static/img/why-mcps-are-the-missing-piece/why-mcps-are-the-missing-piece-2.png)

 Those instructions contain something very important - tool definitions!
-They tell to the model "hey, if you need to write to a file, format your response like this: `<write_to_file><path>...</path><content>...</content></write_to_file>`"
+They tell the model "hey, if you need to write to a file, format your response like this: `<write_to_file><path>...</path><content>...</content></write_to_file>`"

 ![alt text](../static/img/why-mcps-are-the-missing-piece/why-mcps-are-the-missing-piece-3.png)

-After reading those instructions, AI model knows it can search, edit files, execute console commands, etc, etc. If the model decides to use such a tull, it will response with xml-structured answer, agent will parse this answer, do actions accordingly, and return the response so the Model knows how it all went.
+After reading those instructions, the AI model knows it can search, edit files, execute console commands, etc. If the model decides to use such a tool, it will respond with an XML-structured answer, the agent will parse this answer, do actions accordingly, and return the response so the model knows how it all went.

 ![alt text](../static/img/why-mcps-are-the-missing-piece/why-mcps-are-the-missing-piece-4.png)